edwardshen24/odin-recipes/README.md

-This project includes a webpage made in html that displays 3 recipes.
+This project includes a webpage made in html and css that displays 3 recipes.